 Your own cleaning gigs are a lot more lucrative than App Cleaning Jobs

 Cleaning for myself I mostly had clients who were not home and were happy to have the home cleaned by the same person and did not care how long or short it took as long as it was spotless.

 I could do more houses and make more money on my own.
 It can take time to build up cleaning clients of your own without the middle man taking a cut.
 But it is well worth it to make up to 30 to 60 per hour minus travel time.

 Running around with caviar food delivery

-Then I tried Caviar food deliveries because I only had a two-door car and a 4 door car, 6 years or newer is required for ride sharing with Uber.
+Then I tried Caviar food deliveries because I only had a two-door car and a four-door car, six years or newer is required for ride-sharing with Uber.
 (Lyft is more lenient about how new your car is).

 But food delivery eats up gas fast with a stop to pick up the food and another to deliver with only 4 to 8 hours of actual work per day if you are lucky.

 It depends on how many orders you get and if the dispatch will let you double up on orders when you get to a restaurant.
 Caviar is a good company, but it just does not give high enough profits or enough hours of delivery per day for what I needed.